top of page

 • Training and job descriptions of member care personnel

-• Organizational issues such as confidentiality, reporting, administrative limits, record keeping, budgets, needs assessment tools for individuals, teams, groups, and entities
+• Organizational issues such as confidentiality, reporting, administrative limits, record keeping, budgets, needs assessment tools for individuals, teams, groups, and entities; how to establish a member care department in your mission

 • Changing organizational values and ethos to favor member care